Back to Blog

 Five hundred minutes per month is roughly 17 minutes of calls per day, a realistic volume for an active small business.
 At this level, the cost spread across platforms is enormous.

-Phonely and Echowin edge out Trillet on raw cost at this tier ($112.50 and $113.99 vs. $119), but neither includes multi-channel support.
-Trillet's $49 base plan with $0.20/minute overage scales more predictably than platforms that force plan upgrades: Dialzara requires jumping to its $199 Business Plus plan, and both AIRA and Upfirst require their $159.95 Pro plans.
-Smith.ai's $337.50 Pro plan is nearly 3x Trillet's cost for comparable call volume.
+Phonely and Echowin edge out Trillet on raw cost at this tier ($112.50 and $113.99 vs. $119), but neither includes multi-channel support and both gate compliance behind higher or managed tiers.
+Trillet's $49 base plan with $0.20/minute overage scales more predictably than platforms that force plan upgrades: Dialzara requires jumping to its $199 Business Plus plan, both AIRA and UpFirst require their $159.95 Pro plans, and My AI Front Desk's $0.25/minute overage pushes its single paid tier to $174.
+Smith.ai's fully managed AI Receptionist is a flat $500, more than 4x Trillet's cost, though it bundles 24/7 human-backed handoff rather than self-serve AI.

 Rosie's $149 Scale plan is competitive at this level, but that plan is required to unlock appointment booking links and call transfers, features that Trillet includes on its $49 base plan.